 Right after the procedure, a patient will be asked to apply a cold compress to their face to help reduce any swelling.
 For pain, they can take an OTC-medication like ibuprofen or acetaminophen

 A patient will be asked to stick to a soft food diet for the first few days.
 And, for the first 24 hours, a patient should also avoid drinking through a straw, as this can disrupt the clotting process.
-After a few weeks, the gums should be completely healed, and if necessary, Dr. Hadad can help a patient decide how they want to replace the tooth.
+After a few weeks, the gums should be completely healed, and if necessary, Dr. Hadad and Dr. Wisniewski can help a patient decide how they want to replace the tooth.